0x6d64/3dprint/projects/misc_projects/printer-cabinet/README.md

 **Note:** the Sindvik door in the Platsa body is kind of a hack, and this is why we need to drill our own holes to mount the door.
 Also: the height of the shelf where the printer sits on is a tiny bit off.

-## Sub projects and projects of others used
+## Subprojects and projects of others used

 - [door template](./door-template): a **drill template** that helped me drill holes into the corpus for attaching the doors.